College of Education and Human Services Undergraduate Majors

 ^ Back to top

-Students enrolled in the College of Education and Human Services education degree programs must complete an undergraduate core curriculum, including two semester-long field laboratory courses.
-The undergraduate core for teacher preparation programs is designed to provide students with knowledge and skills and professional practices essential for all educational personnel and fulfill Florida Department of Education certification requirements.
-The undergraduate core builds teacher knowledge and skills in the following areas: learning theories, curriculum, methods, classroom management, communication, and assessment.
+Students enrolled in the College of Education and Human Services education degree programs that lead to teacher licensure must complete an undergraduate curriculum based on a specific program of studies, including field based courses and internship.
+Each teacher preparation program is designed to provide students with the knowledge, skills and professional practices essential for all educational personnel and fulfill Florida Department of Education certification requirements.

 ^ Back to top